tylertreat/frugal/README.md

 annotation, if any, is ignored.

-When an include is annotated with `vendor`, Frugal will skip generating the include if `-use-vendor` is set since this flag indicates intention to use the vendored code as advertised by the `vendor` annotation.
+When an include is annotated with `vendor`, Frugal will skip generating the include if `use_vendor` language option is set since this flag indicates intention to use the vendored code as advertised by the `vendor` annotation.

 If no location is specified by the `vendor` annotation, the behavior is defined by the language generator.